Locked-chess-official/friendly_module_not_found_error/README.md

 ```

 The message raised will change to : "No module named 'ant'.
 Did you mean 'ast'?"
-The suggestion may be change according to the package you have installed.
+The suggestion may be change according to the packages you have installed.

 ```python
 import multiprocessing.dumy